laowantong/paroxython/docs/md/taxonomy.md

 All of these could be enough to describe pure functional programs, at least theoretically.
 However:

 1. Python is no Haskell.
-It is a multi-paradigm language, with a strong emphasis on imperative programming.
+It is a multi paradigm language, with a strong emphasis on imperative programming.
 And its [zen](https://www.python.org/dev/peps/pep-0020/) famously holds that “practicality beats purity”.
 2. Here, we are not interested in teaching generalized computability.
 Pedagogical considerations take precedence over a crippling respect for mathematical abstractions.
 For instance, we don't need to explain thoroughly the concepts of literal, string, type, built-in function and call for making our young students _feel_ they understand:

 ```python